Larry-Cui/notebook/docs/immigration/860/ICL860week1.md

         - local integration
         - resettlement and complementary pathways for admission abroad

+??? note "Key Actors and Decision-Makers"

+    - Visa officers: Process visa applications for **resettlement** to Canada
+    - Immigration Officers: Receive refugee protection claims made **inside** Canada and determine their **eligibility**, and Process **pre-removal risk assessment** applications
+    - CBSA: Receive refugee protection **claims at ports of entry**
+    - Refugee Protection Division Member: Decide refugee protection **claims** before the Immigration and Refugee Board
+    - Refugee Appeal Division member: Decide **appeals** from decisions of the Refugee Protection Division
+        - Some but not all RPD decisions may be appealed to the Refugee Appeal Division, or RAD, an appellate division within the IRB.
+Unlike RPD members, who are public service employees, RAD members are appointed by the Governor in council or federal cabinet (that is, the Prime Minister and his ministers).
+    - United Nations High Commissioner for Refugees (UNHCR):
+        - May **attend** hearings at the Refugee Protection Division or observe proceedings at the Refugee Appeal Division
+        - **Monitors** the RPD and RAD
+        - Publishes influential legal guidance on the interpretation of the Convention refugee definition and other aspects of refugee law

 ## Quizzes

 ??? note "Introduction to Refugee Protection in Canada"